radioarcane/radio-arcane.com/_posts/events/radio-arcane-2017-10-21.md

 end_datetime: ''
 image: '/img/uploads/radio-arcane-2017-10-21--2x.jpg'
 description: >-
-  Art Sanctuary presents: der Anfang -

-  A Va Va Vamp After-Party hosted by Radio Arcane.
+  Art Sanctuary presents: der Anfang - A Va Va Vamp After-Party hosted by Radio Arcane.

   $5.
-Free admission with Va Va Vamp ticket (for October 21st show only)

-  This is an 18+ event
+Free admission with Va Va Vamp ticket (for October 21st show only) This is an 18+ event
   Full bar for 21+

   Radio Arcane is a collective of local DJ's who will be spanning across various genres of music.
 They include:

   Sorrow-Vomit
   Osiris Ani
   Motuvius Rex
   Count Grozny
   Brian Drabant
   Hydrospore (formerly known as DJ Sodom)

-  Goth : DeathRock : Punk : Industrial : EBM : NewWave : SynthWave: T echno :
+  Goth : DeathRock : Punk : Industrial : EBM : NewWave : SynthWave : Techno :
-  Minimal : Triphop : 80' s :90's : ItaloDisco : House:
+  Minimal : Triphop : 80's : 90's : ItaloDisco : House :

   ...and more to get your body groovin and shakin.